May 09, 2019

 Sensible security measures will make it less likely that an employee, vendor, partner, or competitor will steal or misuse a company’s trade secrets.
 Equally important, in the event legal action ever becomes necessary, the court will require the trade secret owner to show that it too reasonable steps to maintain the secrecy of its information.
 Here are five things your business can do to protect itself.

-Do all employees need to be able to review, for example, a company’s pricing, cost, and margin information?
-If not–and in all likelihood they do not—the company should strongly consider protocols limiting access to those whose job responsibilities actually require them to access such information.
+- Restrict Access to Information: Do all employees need to be able to review, for example, a company’s pricing, cost, and margin information?
+If not–and in all likelihood, they do not—the company should strongly consider protocols limiting access to those whose job responsibilities actually require them to access such information.

 Trade secrets can be among a company’s most valuable assets, and technology has made trade secret misappropriation shockingly easy.
 Reasonable confidentiality measures such as those outlined above can be highly effective in preventing misappropriation.
 Such measures will also make a business more likely to obtain court relief in the unfortunate event that trade secret misappropriation occurs.